Introduction

 Eligibility Requirements:

-✔ High school diploma or equivalent.
+✔ High school diploma or equivalent

 Exam Details:

-✔ Duration: 2 hours
+- Duration: 2 hours

-✔ Number of Questions: 100 multiple-choice questions
+- Questions: 100 multiple-choice

-✔ Passing Score: 390/500
+- Passing Score: 390/500

-✔ Exam Fee: $117
+- Exam Fee: $117

-✔ Format: Online or in-person
+- Format: Online or in-person

 How to Get Certified:

-✔ Step 1: Enroll in a billing and coding training program.
+- Enroll in a training program.

-✔ Step 2: Gain hands-on experience with medical billing software.
+- Gain hands-on experience with billing software.

-✔ Step 4: Maintain certification with 10 CEUs every two years.
+- Maintain certification with 10 CEUs every two years.

 4. Certified Medical Billing Specialist (CMBS) – MAB